MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus-with-Configuration-Manager.md

 For more details on these choices, including other options, see [Choose how to deploy Office 365 ProPlus](choose-how-to-deploy-office-365-proplus.md).

-# Choose how to manage updates
+# Decide how to manage updates

 To plan for managing updates in your organization, answer the following questions: